theapplegates/copjs/README.md

 - 🤖 Improved SEO with Next SEO for metadata, JSON-LD, and Open Graph tags
 - 🗺️ Automatic Generation of Sitemap.xml and robots.txt with next-sitemap
 - 🕰️ Activity tracking with Timestamps added to the Prisma schema
-- 🚫 Custom 404 and 500 error pages for improved user experience
+- 🚫 Custom 404 and 500 error pages with localization for improved user experience
-- 🔑 User Roles using next-auth and Prisma with extended session types
+- 🔑 User Roles using next-auth with extended session types
-- 🛡️ Protected API routes using tRPC
+- 🛡️ Protected API routes using tRPC and NextAuth with tRPC
 - 🔐 User authentication with NextAuth and CredentialsProvider with tRPC, Prisma and zod
-- 🔒 Custom Sign-In, Sign-Up Page & Password Reset Page
+- 🔒 Custom Sign-In, Sign-Up Page & Password Reset Page with NextAuth and tRPC with zod
 - 🚫 Custom Error Messages for NextAuth Providers
+- 🚫 Translated Zod Error Messages

 ## Built-in Advantages from Next.js